Justdial

 Justdial is an Indian internet technology company that provides local search for different services in India over the phone, website and mobile apps.
 Founded in 1996 by V. S. S. Mani, the company is headquartered in Mumbai, India.
 In addition to its headquarters, Justdial has offices in Ahmedabad, Bangalore, Chandigarh, Chennai, Coimbatore, New Delhi, Hyderabad, Jaipur, Kolkata, and Pune.
 In 2020, Justdial had 10,984 employees, and a database of approximately 29.4 million listings and 536,236 active paid campaigns.
-On 16 July 2021, Reliance Retail acquired a 66.95% stake in Justdial for crores.
+On 16 July 2021, Reliance Retail acquired a 66.95% stake in Justdial for ₹34.97 billion.